cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

 ## Decision

 Create Subscription module in SDK so that users can subscribe to various subscription services.
 Subscription collectors will send messages to collect subscription payments from users who have due subscriptions.
 Subscriptions are paid out directly from a user account.

 If the user does not have enough funds to pay for the subscription is inactivated.
+The user can always refund the account and resubscribe.

 Users can define maximum limits on how many periods the subscription is valid for; if this limit elapses before a subscription renewal, the subscription is invalidated.
+This is to mitigate the common problem of unused subscriptions siphoning off funds from account without user noticing.

+Users can also manually unsubscribe by submitting an `UnsubscribeMsg`

 ## Status